WHAT IS A NEIGHBORHOOD COUNCIL?

 WHEN ARE THE BOARD MEETINGS?

 The Board meets on the 3rd Tuesday of each month (sometimes rescheduled for holidays) at 7pm at the Glassell Park Community and Senior Center, 3750 Verdugo Rd.
-The Board also hosts a Town Hall every other month on the 1st Tuesday.
+The Board also occasionally hosts Town Hall Meetings (usually on the 1st Tuesday of the month).
 The Executive Committee meets on the 2nd Tuesday of the month to review the agenda for the upcoming Board Meeting.
 Please note that the Board may only vote and take action on items on the agenda.

 CAN I SPEAK AT A MEETING?